 What’s it: A marketing objective is something a company wants to achieve through its marketing activities.
 Therefore, they are a special target for the marketing department.
 They must be specific, measurable, achievable, relevant, and time-bound.
 In addition, they must also be consistent and support business objectives.
 In other words, they are the targets set for the marketing department to help meet the overall business objectives.

 Objectives offer clear direction and provide an important focus for the marketing team.
 For example, the company aims to increase its market share from 5% to 10% in five years.
-The marketing department then maps out the resources needed to achieve these targets.
-In addition, they then develop strategies or tactics to achieve them.
+The marketing department then maps out the resources needed to achieve these targets and develops strategies or tactics to achieve them.

 Why are marketing objectives important?